A unique offering and start of a beautiful(ly) (strategic) friendship.

-My Strategic Brand Guide is a classic style guide but with a brand story & copywriting consult twist, making it a service in itself.
+My Strategic Brand Guide is a style guide with a brand story & copywriting focus, making it a service in itself.

-The guide contains all core information, from market positioning to tone of voice or how to use logos/colors, to create whatever assets your company needs.
+The guide contains all core information, from market positioning to tone of voice, to create whatever assets your company needs.
 Whether it be a web page, advertisement, blog post, or press request this document will make your life easier by combining critical information and files into one cohesive universe.
 Delivered in a well-designed document you'll be proud to show off.

 It is one part PR (story), one part content strategy (copy & design), and another part magic because getting your brand positioning clear will work wonders for your entire business: content and beyond.

 That's straight logic.

 A strategic brand guide also helps with the onboarding process of anyone who will be managing your brand.
 They won’t have to waste your time with redundant questions, waste billable hours getting the information they need about your company, or worse, end up presenting your brand in a way you’re not comfortable with.

 Not to mention, it's the perfect document to give to your team to understand the soul of your company and align with your mission.
 This is critical for a variety of reasons, most notably those championed by TED Talk Hall-of-Famer Simon Sinek (you can read more about that here.)